September 4, 2009

 "What did it mean the 'Julio black'?
 The start of the era of guns, disappearances, child soldiers, the destruction of democracy.
 And the conflict is still going on, "says the minister.

-Uncle Joe from the pharmacy, and with 77 years, told Rajakaruna someone told her about the exposure and then asked her to take to her, who lost everything but came forward, that his son tamil married, happily, with a Sinhala girl.
+Uncle Joe from the pharmacy, and with 77 years, told Rajakaruna someone told her about the exhibition and then asked her to take to her, who lost everything but came forward, that his son tamil married, happily, with a Sinhala girl.

 February 3, 2009